 No two in-house creative teams are the same.
 If you look from one charity to the next, you’ll find a different set up in each and different ways of working.
 There’s a lot we can learn from each other just by getting together in a big room.

-So at this Creatives Group event, you’ll have the opportunity to find out how different charities run their in-house creative teams and approach projects.
-It’s a chance to discuss successes and pitfalls and discover new ideas to take back to your own team.
+At this Creatives Group event, we had the opportunity to find out how different charities run their in-house creative teams and approach projects.
+We also discussed successes and pitfalls and discovered new ideas to take back to our own teams.

 About the Creatives Group

 This networking group is for professionals working in in-house creative teams (of one or more people) within UK charities and not-for-profits.
 It’s a gathering of creative leads, editors, publications managers, designers, production folk, content producers and more.

 The group meets three times a year to focus on a common challenge.
 The format of the meetings is one or two presentations on a specific topic, followed by small group discussions, providing a combination of best practice and peer-to-peer sharing.

 The events give you the chance to meet your peers, compare notes on workplace practices and share successes, ideas, challenges and inspiration.
 The group is designed to encourage networking and peer to peer support, sharing issues in a ‘safe’ environment.

 If you’d like to be one of the first to hear about these events, please email Sarah Cutress to be added to the mailing list.

 If you’re interested in presenting at a future event or joining the steering group, please contact Harriet Smith.